 "Life Path represents the decision people have to make in order to have a good life or a bad life."
 It is about choices and opportunities and always, nature, which can be a beautiful garden or a riveting sunset or a destroyed and barren world.
 The planning that went into this piece was a big part of its success, and as you can see, Lauren has a strong and unique voice with lots to say.
 I can't wait to see what she will create next!

 Molly Egg Tempera on panel

-I love how Camilla adds her own voice to a subject and uses her imagination, as in these portraits.
-What is the character thinking, saying or feeling?
-Learning their expressions and getting to know them through the medium is half the fun.
-Other subjects she tackled this summer include pet portraits in several different mediums, gem and landscape paintings on canvas and clay sushi!
+I love how Camilla adds her own voice to a subject and uses her imagination, as in this fantastic eye illustration.
+Other subjects she tackled this winter and spring of 2021 include OC portraits, egg tempera landscape, Sumi inkbrush, and acetate layered light work using an xacto knife.
 Also, Camilla's generous spirit and sense of humor truly shine when we need them most.

 For her pen and ink illustration, Reyha methodically layered the mediums and then cropped the work to frame her composition.
 For her acrylic painting on canvas, Reyha created a rich neutral tint instead of using black paint, which adds a softness to the palette while harmonizing the contrasts of the design.
 I'm so proud of her hard work and can't wait to see what Reyha invents next in the art studio!